yujiri8/yujiri.xyz/software/install.md

 * [`jq`](https://stedolan.github.io/jq/) - I'm not sure what it stands for, but it pretty-prints and manipulates JSON data. "`sed` for JSON".

-* [`cloc`](https://github.com/AlDanial/cloc) - Count Lines Of Code.
-The advantages over `wc` are that it can count blank lines and comments separately from code lines, can automatically find just the source code files in a hierarchy, and it can separate them by language.
+* (cargo) [`tokei`](https://github.com/XAMPPRocky/tokei) - Count lines of code in a directory.
+Distinguishes blank lines and comments from code lines and categorizes by language.
+Lots of other handy functionality.

 * `rlwrap` - ever used a CLI application that really needed some goddamn line editing?
 Use the ReadLine Wrapper.

 ## Hardware and filesystems

 * [`dmidecode`](https://www.nongnu.org/dmidecode/) - massive amount of info on all hardware.
 I can't think of any commonly useful information I don't know how to get without this command, but `dmidecode` simplifies things.

-* [`cdrtools`](http://cdrtools.sourceforge.net/private/cdrecord.html) - burn CDs (and do other things with them I guess).

 * [`zfsnap`](https://www.zfsnap.org) - makes automatic ZFS snapshots slightly easier.